-When putting in a new set of concrete steps at your home or business, you’ll ultimately need to decide between two options; precast concrete steps or cast-in-place.
-Both are significantly stronger than wooden steps, allowing them to hold up to changing weather and high volumes of foot traffic for many years.
-However, when it comes down to choosing between the two, in most cases, precast concrete steps are the better option between the two for the reasons outlined below.
+When putting in a new set of concrete steps at your home or business, you’ll need to decide between two options; precast concrete steps or cast-in-place.
+Both styles are significantly more durable than wooden steps and will hold up to changing weather and high volumes of foot traffic for many years.
+However, in most cases, precast concrete steps are the better option between the two for the reasons outlined below.

 The main difference between the two options is the construction location.
-Precast concrete steps are built off-site in a factory, rather than at the site itself.
-This allows them to be moved in and installed quickly, usually in under an hour, which drastically cuts down on labour costs.
-They can also be installed easily at anytime during the year, unlike cast-in-place steps, which require a great deal of effort to install during colder months.
-As an added bonus, precast steps generally look better because of the controlled environment they are built in.
-In contrast, cast-in-place steps are created by pouring a concrete mixture into removable forms that are erected on site and removed after the steps have cured.
+Precast concrete steps are formed off-site in a factory, rather than at the site itself.
+Because they are pre-built, they can be moved in and installed quickly, which drastically cuts down on labour costs.
+They can also be installed year-round, unlike cast-in-place steps, which require a great deal of effort to install during colder months.
+As a bonus, precast steps generally look better because they are built in a controlled environment.
+Cast-in-place steps are created by pouring a concrete mixture into removable forms assembled on-site and removed after the steps have cured.

 Ultimately, in most commercial and residential scenarios, precast concrete steps are the best option due to their quick installation, light weight and low price point.